katattakd/dotfiles/README.md

 - curl

 ## Setup instructions (profile 1)
-1. Install postmarketOS with no UI to your device.
+1. Install postmarketOS with the Sway UI to your device.
 2. Connect to the internet.
 3. Create a single-user installation of Nix.
 This can be accomplished with the below commands:
 ```bash